Find singing lessons in Jersey City, NJ

 Vocal Stamina and Song Choice

-Monika taught about 2 months ago
+Monika taught 2 months ago

 The student and tutor reviewed fundamental vocal warm-up techniques, including diaphragmatic bracing and specific exercises like lip trills and finding the mixed voice.
 They practiced these techniques and discussed how to apply them to songs, with plans to focus on student-selected melodies in future sessions.